-and we consider the associated Birkhoff sum $\sum_{k=0}^{n-1}\tilde \psi_{\sigma^k \omega} \circ f_\omega^k,$ and the variance $\tau_n^2=\mathbb{E}_{\omega}\left(\sum_{k=0}^{n-1}\tilde \psi_{\sigma^k \omega} \circ f_\omega^k\right)^2.$ The Almost Sure Invariance Principle is a matching of the trajectories of the dynamical system with a Brownian motion in such a way that the error is negligible in comparison with the Birkhoff sum.
-Limit theorems such as the central limit theorem, the functional central limit theorem and the law of the iterated logarithm transfer from the Brownian motion to time-series generated by observations on the dynamical system: these last results will therefore be immediate consequences of our proof of the ASIP for random Lasota-Yorke maps :
+and consider the associated Birkhoff sum $\sum_{k=0}^{n-1}\tilde \psi_{\sigma^k \omega} \circ f_\omega^k,$ and the variance The almost sure invariance principle is a matching of the trajectories of the dynamical system with a Brownian motion in such a way that the error is negligible in comparison with the Birkhoff sum.
+Other limit theorems such as the central limit theorem, the functional central limit theorem and the law of the iterated logarithm will be consequences (see~\cite{PS}) of our proof of the ASIP and therefore they will hold for random Lasota-Yorke maps.